Teen lost 19 family members in Syria chemical attack: 'I saw the explosion'

 The World Health Organization said victims bore the signs of exposure to nerve agents.
 Syrian President Bashar al-Assad's military categorically denied using chemical weapons and blamed "terrorist" groups for the carnage.

 Mazin wore new clothing, crisp blue jeans and a red, white and blue jacket -- he'd lost his own in the attack.
-His eyes were blood shot, his voice hoarse.
+His eyes were bloodshot, his voice was hoarse.

-He first introduced his grandmother, 55-year old Aisha Al-Tilawi, who lay on a bed with an oxygen mask on her mouth, her chest rising and falling quickly.
+He first introduced his grandmother, 55-year-old Aisha Al-Tilawi, who lay on a bed with an oxygen mask on her mouth, her chest rising and falling quickly.

 When asked what had happened, she was almost matter-of-fact.
-"Around six in the morning, the plane struck," she recalled.
+"Around 6 in the morning, the plane struck," she recalled.
 "Entire families were killed."

 She said she saw blue and yellow after the bomb dropped near her home.
 "We started choking, felt dizzy, then fainted.
 Mazin was trying to wake up his grandfather," she said.